tokenization-seminar-2026/tokenization-seminar-2026.github.io/index.md

 title: Home
 ---

-# Tokenization Seminar 2026
+# Tokenization for Large Language Models 2026

-Welcome to the seminar website.
+Welcome to the website for the seminar "Tokenization for Large Language Models" offered at CIS, LMU Munich.

 - Schedule
 - Speakers